 - Follow the two-click rule by making important content available in 1-2 clicks from anywhere on the website.

 - Try to maintain a two-tier navigation site-wide.
 For example, Academics > Science is two tiers.
-Because attention spans are shorter and mobile traffic is more frequent, navigation should be completed in as few clicks as
+Attention spans are short and there’s more mobile traffic, so navigation should be completed in as few clicks as possible.

 - Make your tier two navigation elements appear on hover.
 No one wants to click and wait for a second page to load to learn what's in that section.